Intro to classifiers

 Reviewing predicted tags

-After running your classifier, you will see that in addition to your regular tags you now have predicted tags on your results.
-Unlike regular tags your predicted tags will have a score on them like 0.11 or 0.96.
-This tells you how confident the classifier is in it's prediction.
+After running your classifier, you will see predicted tags on your results.
+Predicted tags will have a confidence score on them between 0.0 and 1.0.

 What do the green and red colors mean?

-You can also use the predicted scores to re-sort your result list!
-So if you want to see the patents that are most likely related to Qubit generation, we could run that classifier on the full result set and then sort by Qubit generation Predicted tag scores.
+You can also use the predicted scores to sort the results in your list.
+For example, if we want to see the patents that are most likely positive for Qubit generation, we can predict on the entire result set and then select Qubit generation from the Predicted tag score option in the Sorted by dropdown.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.